Yves Piétrasanta

 Yves Piétrasanta (19 August 1939 – 28 May 2022) was a French politician.
 He served as the mayor of Mèze from 1977 to 2001.
 Piétrasanta also served as The Greens Member of the European Parliament for France.
 He was a president candidate of the Génération Ecologie in 2012, later withdrawing on 7 February 2012 and joining another politician, François Hollande's campaign team.
+In 2018, he retired from the leadership of Génération Ecologie and was succeeded by Delphine Batho.

 Piétrasanta died in May 2022, at the age of 82.